 Secret Agent Handyman !
 (The Brainchildren of 1985)

-For being the actor who was unafraid to use his glasses during the audition, showing a lack of pretension that the show makers wanted in their lead—(Richard Dean Anderson) made it to be the title character.
+For being the actor who was unafraid to use his glasses during the audition, showing a lack of pretension that the show makers wanted in their lead-(Richard Dean Anderson) made it to be the title character.
 And how he portrayed it fine as innocent and intelligent secret agent that became one of the most memorable characters in TV history.
 We were waiting him, on the Egyptian national TV (channel one), every Wednesday night.
-Since the opening credits' catchy tune (electronic and nice), we gather craving what kind of scientific tricks he would come up with this round.
-It is a real cult favorite, and – strangely – the show which I've never met anyone hates !
+Since the opening credits' electronic, nice and catchy tune, we gather craving what kind of scientific tricks he would come up with this round.
+It is a real cult favorite, and - strangely - the show which I've never met anyone hates!

 At first, the episodes were close to the American super spy's adventures.
-Therefore it was ordinary at one point to watch (MacGyver) landing from a fallen plane in a hanging-to-a-parachute convertible car (kissing a dashing young girl beside him while that too !).
-It's the fanciful propaganda yet through unique character of unarmed hero where "mind is the ultimate weapon".
-But this character itself, so its marked resourcefulness, prevailed eventually as the attraction's core more than any "save the world" kinds of Bond plots.
+Therefore it was ordinary at one point to watch (MacGyver) landing from a fallen plane, with a beautiful girl, in a hanging-to-a-parachute convertible car.
+It's the fanciful propaganda however through unique character of unarmed hero where "mind is the ultimate weapon".
+But this character itself, so its distinct resourcefulness, prevailed eventually as the attraction's core more than any "save the world" kind of Bond plots.
 Even (Dana Elcar) as (Pete) was having the most childlike face ever been for intelligence boss.

-When the Cold War drew to a close in the late 1980s and the early 1990s, (MacGyver) became like a social reformist who deals with family issues more than secret agent with ticking bombs, to watch him just saving a troubled kid from killing himself and stuff.
-At that phase of the show, there were these episodes where the lead traveled into time, by mysterious dreams, to live some different adventures in other lands and times (since his very time became that boring !).
-Yet these episodes managed to be magnificent as well.
+When the Cold War drew to a close in the late 1980s and the early 1990s, (MacGyver) became like a social worker who deals with family issues more than secret agent with ticking bombs, to watch him just saving a troubled kid from killing himself and stuff.
+At that phase of the show, there were these episodes where the lead traveled into time, by mysterious dreams, to live some different adventures in other lands and times; since his very time became that boring!
+But these episodes managed to be magnificent as well.

 The excellent episodes are many.
 For instance, I can't forget "Phoenix Under Siege" when (MacGyver) was fighting an evil man in one building in such limited time (pre-Die Hard).
 Or "Target MacGyver" when he unites with his grandfather to face some evil gunmen in a deserted cowboy city with just simple wiles.
-Or "Good Knight MacGyver" where he goes through time to live a hellish night in the age of King Arthur.
+Or "Good Knight MacGyver" where he travels into time, to live a hellish night in the age of King Arthur.

-Sure you'd ask : why there are no shows like (MacGyver) anymore ?
-But with whole 7 seasons the saturation was inevitable.
+Sure you'll ask: why there are no shows like (MacGyver) anymore?
+But with whole 7 seasons, the saturation was inevitable.
 Though, this spirit and these thoughts became old fashion nowadays.
-I believe that making a show for both kids and grown-ups, that enjoys and teaches them in the same time, turned out to be a lousy idea now in the 2000s, especially with the forensic medicine's too many bloody shows that may originate 3 types of generations later : forensic doctors, serial killers, and serial killers' victims !
+I believe that making a show for both kids and grown-ups, that enjoys and teaches them in the same time, turned out to be a lousy idea now in the 2000s, especially with the forensic medicine's too many bloody shows that may originate 3 types of generations later: forensic doctors, serial killers, and serial killers' victims!

 Finally, I want to assure a little point of view.
 I used to list the shows that I watch, and then chronicle them by their production's date.
-So, if you knew that (Amazing Stories), (Moonlighting), (The Equalizer), (Spenser for Hire), or even (North and South) and (The Colbys) were all products of the same year of (MacGyver)'s start (1985)..
-Then you must admit : that was a happy golden age for the TV.
+So, if you knew that (Amazing Stories), (Moonlighting), (The Equalizer), (Spenser for Hire), or even (North and South) and (The Colbys) were all products of the same year of (MacGyver)'s start (1985)-then you must admit: that was a happy golden age for TV.